Jobs and Workflows

 Instances keep track of the last operation that was applied to it and also of the last task that observed changes to the internal state of the instance (which may or may not be reflected in attributes exposed in the topology model).
 Tracking internal state is useful because dependent instances may need to know when it has changed and to know if it is safe to delete an instance.

-When status of an instance is saved in the manifest, the attributes described above can be found in its readyState section, for example:
+When status of an instance is saved in the manifest, the attributes described above can be found in the Status section of the instance, for example:

 readyState:

-effective: ok # its status with its dependencies' statuses considered
+effective: ok # `status` with dependencies' statuses considered

 lastConfigChange: A0AP4P9C0001 # change id of the last ConfigChange that was applied